Józef Światło: Defection to the West

 The two officers traveled to Berlin and spoke with Mielke.
 On 5 December 1953, the day after meeting the Stasi chief, Światło defected to the U.S. military mission in West Berlin.
-He left family - wife and two children - in Poland.
-The next day, American military authorities transported Światło to Frankfurt and by Christmas Światło had been flown to Washington, D.C., where he underwent an extensive debriefing.
+He left family, including a wife and two children, in Poland.
+The next day, American military authorities transported Światło to Frankfurt and by Christmas he had been flown to Washington, D.C., where he underwent an extensive debriefing.
 It has been reported that his interrogations were compiled into about fifty long reports.
 The United States gave him political asylum with the full knowledge that "he would have to be protected for the rest of his life because the number of his victims and relatives of victims sworn to exact retribution was so great."

 Aftermath

 Światło's defection was revealed in Poland by the Polish Press Agency on 25 October 1954, with Światło labelled a traitor and provocateur.
-It was, however, widely publicised in the United States and Europe by the US authorities, as well as in Poland via Radio Free Europe, embarrassing the Communist authorities in Warsaw - the first international press conference with Światło took place on 28 September 1954. Światło had intimate knowledge of the internal politics of the Polish government, especially the activities of the various secret services.
-Over the course of the following months, US newspapers and Radio Free Europe (in the "Behind the scenes of the secret service and the party" cycle) reported extensively on political repression in Poland based on Światło's revelations.
+It was widely publicised in the United States and Europe by the US authorities, as well as in Poland via Radio Free Europe (RFE), embarrassing the Communist authorities in Warsaw.
+The first international press conference with Światło took place on 28 September 1954.
+He had intimate knowledge of the internal politics of the Polish government, especially the activities of the various secret services.
+Over the course of the following months, US newspapers and RFE (in the "Behind the Scenes of the Secret Police and the Party" cycle) reported extensively on political repression in Poland based on Światło's revelations.